MarioLange1983/FanticAnalyzer/README.md

 1.  **Request Seed**: Send `27 01`.
 2.  **Receive Seed**: Module responds with `67 01 [High Byte] [Low Byte]`.
 3.  **Calculate Key**: The key is 2-byte.
-Note: There are only 65536 different keys based on 4 byte seed.
+Note: There are only 65536 different keys based on a 2-byte seed.
 4.  **Send Key**: Send `27 03 [High Byte] [Low Byte]`.
 5.  **Access Granted**: Module responds with `67 03` (Success).